 If you (or someone you know) is in immediate danger or experiencing a mental health crisis, call 911.
 Dangerous crisis situations include suicidal behaviors or threats, homicidal behavior or threats, irrational dangerous behavior, or excessive consumption of alcohol or drugs.
 If you are not sure whether the situation represents immediate danger, err on the side of caution and place the call.

-If the mental health crisis you are experiencing is not dangerous, but you wish to access health care immediately, please contact one of the following depending on your location:
+If the mental health crisis you are experiencing is not dangerous, but you wish to access health care immediately, please contact one of the following depending on the time and your location:

 Eastman Hall 305